2016 Nagorno-Karabakh conflict: Transfer of bodies

-On 10 April, the State Commission on Prisoners of War, Hostages and Missing Persons of the breakaway Nagorno Karabakh Republic said that of the 18 bodies of Armenian soldiers transferred that same day by Azerbaijan, all showed signs of torture or mutilation.
-The Commission called these acts "a flagrant manifestation of inhumanity, run counter to the laws and customs of war and are in grave violation of the international humanitarian law", adding that the Karabakh side will ensure that "such behavior of the Azerbaijani side is condemned in strongest terms by the international community and the specialized agencies".
+On 10 April, the State Commission on Prisoners of War, Hostages and Missing Persons of the Nagorno-Karabakh Republic said that of the 18 bodies of Armenian soldiers transferred that same day by Azerbaijan, all showed signs of torture or mutilation.
+The commission called these acts "a flagrant manifestation of inhumanity, run counter to the laws and customs of war and are in grave violation of the international humanitarian law", adding that the Karabakh side will ensure that "such behavior of the Azerbaijani side is condemned in strongest terms by the international community and the specialized agencies".
 Azerbaijan's Ministry of Defence denied the accusations and claimed that the transferred bodies of Azerbaijani servicemen had been mutilated by the Armenian side.
 The NKR State Commission on Prisoners of War, Hostages and Missing Persons called this claim by Azerbaijan a cynical attempt to mislead the international community, observing that before the start of the exchange procedure, all the bodies of the dead soldiers had been examined in the presence of representatives of the International Committee of the Red Cross, and no traces of abuse or ill-treatment had been discovered or registered on Azerbaijani soldiers.

 Aftermath

 Casualty estimates

 According to the US State Department, Azerbaijan "took a huge number of casualties, including comparatively", although the number was not specified.
 Overall, a senior member of the US State Department estimated 350 casualties on both sides, including civilians.

 Official estimates of the warring parties are far apart from each other.
 According to official statements of the involved sides, 91 Armenian and 31 Azerbaijani soldiers were killed during the clashes, and several pieces of military equipment from both sides were destroyed.
 Also according to official statements, fifteen civilians (9 Armenian and 6 Azerbaijani) were killed in the conflict.
 Azerbaijani Defence Minister Zakir Hasanov declared that 560 Armenian servicemen were killed during the clashes and Armenian casualties were 10 times higher than Azerbaijani casualties.
 Hasanov claimed these figures were pronounced by the Armenian parliamentary commission which was established to investigate April clashes.

 Various non-official Azerbaijani sources, per research of social networks, put the actual number of Azerbaijani soldiers killed at 94, while two remain missing.

 According to Christoph Bierwirth, UNHCR representative in Armenia, more than 2,000 people left Nagorno-Karabakh for Armenia amid the clashes.

-In 2017, dozens of servicemen of the Azerbaijani army were arrested and tortured - they were accused of spying for Armenia.
+In 2017, dozens of servicemen of the Azerbaijani army were arrested and tortured and accused of spying for Armenia.
 Azerbaijani military expert, retired colonel Isa Sadigov said that the combat losses over these four days showed that "the country is not ready and not able to conduct military operations."
 Terter region (where mass torture took place a year later) is located in close proximity to the line of contact between the warring parties.
 The expert believes that the “Terter case” itself appeared due to the desire of the command to “hide its shortcomings” during the April 2016 battles.